Anna Thangi (2005 film): Production

-The film saw the cast and crew of Thavarige Baa Thangi (2002), consisting of star cast Shivarajkumar, Radhika, director Sai Prakash and composer Hamsalekha, collaborating for second time.
+The film saw the cast and crew of Thavarige Baa Thangi (2002), consisting of star cast Shiva Rajkumar, Radhika, director Om Sai Prakash and composer Hamsalekha, collaborating for second time.
 The film was launched at Doddaganapathi temple at Basavanagudi.
 Parvathamma Rajkumar switched on the camera while Geetha Shivarajkumar lit the lamp.

 Soundtrack

-All the songs are composed, written and scored by Hamsalekha.
+All songs of the soundtrack album are composed, written and scored by Hamsalekha.
+The album consists of six tracks.
 The song "Preethse Preethse" from Preethse was imitated by Hema Chaudhary and Sadhu Kokila in the film.
-The music director of the Telugu version (Gorintaku) - S.A.Rajkumar retained three songs from this movie.
+The music director of the Telugu version (Gorintaku), S. A. Rajkumar, retained three songs for the film from Anna Thangi.